0

 *If you brew in batches larger then one gallon, I would consider using a smaller jar to store your culture.
 Larger jars have more surface area and will have a faster rate of evaporation.

-Where to store your SCOBY?
+Where to Store Your SCOBY?

 When putting your SCOBY on break, you’ll want to store it in a dark place at room temperature.
 Room temperature can vary, but you shouldn’t worry too much about this fluctuation while hibernating your culture.
 The best place to store it is in a dark place like a cabinet.
 Avoid storing it under the sink if possible, as it is more likely to be moist under there and attract mold.
 Basically, you can store it wherever you typically leave it to brew.